Schedule Change and Drop Guidelines

 1. In order to fulfill all graduation requirements within four years, students are encouraged to enroll in six classes each semester.

-4. Students who have failed a class need to meet with their counselor to discuss credit retrieval or summer school options (available for a fee) in order to stay on track for graduation.
+3. Students who have failed a class need to meet with their counselor to discuss credit retrieval or summer school options in order to stay on track for graduation.

-5. The Course Description Book is a wealth of information to help students choose courses based on their future education and career goals.
-During registration students should carefully read course descriptions when choosing their alternate courses since most students will end up with at least one of their alternates.
+4. The Course Description Book is a wealth of information to help students choose courses based on their future education and career goals.
+During registration, students should carefully read course descriptions when choosing their alternate courses.
+Most students will end up with at least one of their alternates.

 - Missing a graduation requirement - Priority is given to juniors and seniors.